openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_GNMT_From_Tensorflow.md

 The OpenVINO assumes that a model is used for inference only.
 Hence, before converting the model into the IR, you need to transform the training graph into the inference graph.
 For the GNMT model, the training graph and the inference graph have different decoders: the training graph uses a greedy search decoding algorithm, while the inference graph uses a beam search decoding algorithm.

 1. Apply the `GNMT_inference.patch` patch to the repository.
-Refer to the <a href="#patch-file">Create a Patch File</a> instructions if you do not have it:
+Refer to the <a href="#patch-file-gnmt">Create a Patch File</a> instructions if you do not have it:
 ```sh
  git apply /path/to/patch/GNMT_inference.patch
 ```